kentjhall/mizu/README.md

   every header is a dependency of everything.
 Ideally I figure out CMake at some point.

+Additionally, not all the services copied here from yuzu are actually supported yet—I've only bothered porting the ones which I've needed for the games I've tried to run up to this point.
+Likely more of those will need to be updated for running under Horizon Linux in the future.

-Once these things are sorted, the main focus should be porting over any important yuzu features / improvements that have occurred since I ripped their codebase.
+But once these things are sorted, the main focus should be porting over any important yuzu features / improvements that have occurred since I ripped their codebase.